The ultimate guide to becoming a software engineer

 Everything you need to know to become a software engineer

-There isn't an industry that software engineering doesn't play a significant role in.
-Sans software, a computer is nothing more than some wires, silicon, and plastic.
-Software engineering is also the reason big tech companies, like Google and Amazon, rake in billions of dollars every year.
+There isn't an industry in which software engineers don’t play a significant role.
+Without software engineering, a computer is nothing more than some wires, silicon, and plastic.

 Somewhere, an engineer is developing software that will, at some point, be a big part of your life, whether it's a new operating system or the latest role-playing game.
 Software engineers are constantly changing the world we live in, and they will only get more important as we continue putting more focus on tech.